-Our mission is to provide healthy food for our hungry neighbors.
+Our mission is to nourish with good food, empower with knowledge, and serve with compassion.
 Our vision is a hunger-free Rainier Valley.

 Who We Are

-Rainier Valley Food Bank is run by a three dedicated staff members, a board, and a huge network of volunteers.
+Rainier Valley Food Bank is run by four dedicated staff members, three AmeriCorps members, a board, and a huge network of volunteers.
 Meet the people that make everything possible.

 Meet our many community partners who have made generous contributions of food and in-kind services to help us provide groceries to our neighbors.